apiman/apiman-cli/README.md

     ./gradlew clean build

-Note: for distribution, _apiman-cli_ is build as a 'fat JAR' (aka 'shadow JAR').
-To do this, run:
+Note: for distribution, _apiman-cli_ is built as a 'fat JAR' (aka 'shadow JAR').
+To do this yourself, run:

     ./gradlew clean shadowJar